Requirements for Other Health Professions

 Combined Degree Program with New England College of Optometry

-This program provides a unique educational opportunity for the highly motivated student with a professional goal in optometry.
+This program provides a unique educational opportunity for highly motivated student with a professional goal in optometry.
 It allows for completion of the B.A. or B.S. degree in biology and the O.D. (doctor of optometry) degree in seven years rather than the usual eight.

 The first three years at Providence College offer a blend of liberal arts, and basic and biological sciences, which will prepare the student for professional study.
 The four years at the New England College of Optometry (NECO) provide the coursework required to complete the Providence College baccalaureate degree in biology (see the sequence of courses listed under biology.), as well as the professional training required for the doctoral degree in optometry.